comunica/comunica/packages/actor-init-rdf-dereference/README.md

 [![npm version](https://badge.fury.io/js/%40comunica%2Factor-init-rdf-dereference.svg)](https://www.npmjs.com/package/@comunica/actor-init-rdf-dereference)

 An example init actor for Comunica that triggers an RDF Dereference event for the given URL.
+In practise, this will fetch an HTTP resource, and parse its RDF contents.

 This module is part of the [Comunica framework](https://github.com/comunica/comunica).